ociu/sphinx-traceability-extension/example/index.rst

     :top_relation_filter: depends_on
     :type: fulfilled_by

+.. item-tree:: SYS (no captions)
+    :top: SYS
+    :top_relation_filter: depends_on
+    :type: fulfilled_by
+    :nocaptions:

 Another tree that should spawn a warning as the relation in *top_relation_filter* does not exist.
 -------------------------------------------------------------------------------------------------